The Revolution of Multimodal Large Language Models: A Survey: Tackling Visual Tasks with MLLMs

 \subsection{Other Modalities and Applications}

 \tinytit{Video Understanding} Although much of the research focuses on images, some works propose MLLMs specifically designed to handle video sequences.
 These models process video frames independently, using CLIP-based backbones to extract frame-level features which are then combined using pooling mechanisms~\cite{li2023llama,maaz2023video} or Q-Former based solutions~\cite{li2023videochat,ren2023timechat}.
 The connection between visual features and the language model mainly follows the same trend as image-based MLLMs, with linear projections being the most common choice.
 However, there are also some attempts to develop video-specific adapters~\cite{liu2023one,ma2023vista} that can capture fine-grained temporal information.
 In addition to encoding video frames, some works~\cite{munasinghe2023pg,zhang2023video} also employ audio features to enrich the representation of input video sequences.
+Furthermore, effective strategies for visual instruction tuning are also designed in the video domain~\cite{song2024moviellm}, enabling more effective understanding of long video sequences.

 \tit{Any-Modality Models} Almost all models described so far treat a single modality as input to the LLM.
 However, a significant body of work focuses on designing effective solutions that can handle multiple modalities.
-This is usually achieved by aligning multimodal features through Transformer blocks such as Q-Former~\cite{chen2023x,panagopoulou2023x} and Perceiver~\cite{zhao2023chatbridge}, or by utilizing ImageBind~\cite{girdhar2023imagebind} to effectively extract features that are inherently multimodal~\cite{su2023pandagpt}.
-Images, videos, and audios are the most commonly treated modalities.
+This is usually achieved by aligning multimodal features through Transformer blocks such as Q-Former~\cite{chen2023x,panagopoulou2023x} and Perceiver~\cite{zhao2023chatbridge}, or by utilizing ImageBind to effectively extract features that are inherently multimodal~\cite{su2023pandagpt}.
+Images, videos, and audio are the most commonly treated modalities.
 Additionally, some works also effectively encode 3D data~\cite{yin2023lamm} and IMU sensor signals~\cite{moon2023anymal}.
 While all these solutions can manage multimodal inputs, approaches like NExT-GPT~\cite{wu2023next} and Unified-IO 2~\cite{lu2023unified} are also capable of generating outputs of different modalities.

 \tit{Domain-Specific MLLMs} In addition to dealing with generic visual inputs, some research efforts are dedicated to developing MLLMs for specific domains and applications, either training the model starting from a pre-trained LLM or fine-tuning an existing MLLM with domain-specific data.
 Some examples are MLLMs designed for document analysis and text-intensive visual inputs~\cite{lv2023kosmos,ye2023mplugdoc}, those proposed for embodied AI and robotics~\cite{driess2023palm,mu2023embodiedgpt}, and those tailored for specific domains such as medicine~\cite{li2023llava} and autonomous driving~\cite{xu2023drivegpt4}.
 A complete list of domain-specific MLLMs is reported in the supplementary.